jamesremuscat/avx/README.md

 specify with -c on the commandline.
 Installing via pip/easy_install will generate an `avx-controller` script which is run in the same way.

-The controller machine can also use the `contrib/avx-controller` init script to run the controller as a daemon.
+The controller machine can also use the `scripts/etc/systemd/avx-controller.service` systemd script or `scripts/etc/init.d/avx-controller` init script to run the controller as a daemon.

 ## Using the HTTP interface